pawel-hn/MyCookingApp/README.md

 In order to createn an account user has to provide e-mail and verfied it.
 Backend is provided by Firebase Authentication.
 Saved recipes are stored in Firestore cloud.

-### Libraries:
+### Buiild with:

-AnAndroid Architecture Components, MVVM, Data Binding, Hilt, Room, Retrofit, Paging3, Firebase (Authentication and Firestore) and others.<br>
+Android Architecture Components, MVVM, Data Binding, Hilt, Room, Retrofit, Paging3, Firebase (Authentication and Firestore) and others.<br>

 ### API source:
 www.spoonacular.com <br>